nanomsg/nanomsg-integration-tests/README.rst

 You also need whatever your vagrant provider needs (e.g. virtualbox itself by default).

-Everything else including nanomsg, and other test objects are installed automatically inside the virtual machines
+Everything else including nanomsg, and other test software is installed automatically inside the virtual machines.